Steve Gibb: 2000s

 Gibb joined Nikki Sixx, Bucket Baker and Dave Darling in 58.
 The concept Sixx had in mind when he formed 58 was of a non-touring, internet promoted entity, that would feature on his new record label, Americoma Records.
 The name of the band stemmed from the year 1958, in which both Sixx and Darling were born.
-Their sound, as exemplified on the band's one and only album released in early 2000, was a self-described mixture of "glam, hip hop, rock, pop, funk and a car crash".
+Their sound, as exemplified on the band's only album released in early 2000, was a self-described mixture of "glam, hip hop, rock, pop, funk and a car crash".
 Gibb co-wrote "Who We Are", which featured on Diet for a New America.

-The same year, Gibb appeared in the music video for Black Label Society's "Counterfeit God" from their 2000 release Stronger than Death, as the skulls and chains guy.
+The same year, Gibb appeared in the music video for Black Label Society's "Counterfeit God" from their 2000 release Stronger than Death.
 The band did not have a permanent bassist at the time (for the video Mark Wahlberg was stand-in) Gibb joined Zakk Wylde's Black Label Society as bass player in the spring 2000.
 Alcohol Fueled Brewtality, Black Label Society's live album was recorded in October 2000 and released on 16 January 2001.
 Gibb's backing vocals can be heard on tracks like "Stronger Than Death".
 The Ozzfest 2001: The Second Millennium album included the track "Superterrorizer" recorded at Alpine Valley Music Theatre, East Troy, Wisconsin on 9 June.
 Shortly after this, just weeks into the American Ozzfest schedule, Gibb left the band for personal reasons.

 In early 2004, Kirk Windstein (founder of Crowbar) planned a rebirth for Crowbar and rebuilt the band with Gibb as guitarist, Pat Bruders on bass and Tommy Buckley on drums.
 Their European tour of 2004 was a success, the highlight of which was their performance at the With Full Force Festival in Leipzig, Germany.
 This became the core of the 2007 released DVD Crowbar: Live With Full Force Gibb, assisting John-Martin Vogel, produced a mix of live footage, backstage capers and interview pieces.
 The band has consistently toured Europe, the United Kingdom and the United States.
 The band's 2005 album, Lifesblood for the Downtrodden, was mastered at Middle Ear Studios (owned by Gibb's father).

 In 2005, Windstein teamed up with Jamey Jasta of Hatebreed to form a new side venture called Kingdom of Sorrow.
 The band's self-titled debut album was released on 19 February 2008 by Relapse Records.
 It debuted at No. 131 on the US Billboard charts and sold 6,000 records in its first week of release.
 The album was recorded at Planet Z with producer Zeuss, known for his work with Shadows Fall and many others.
 Gibb performed some solos and leads on a few tracks on this album and also went on the initial promotional tour I late February early March 2008.
 In 2007, Gibb played on his father's single "Drown On the River".

 Gibb left Crowbar in 2009, citing family and business commitments in Miami.